Every year since I can remember, I’ve always made a New Year’s Resolution.

 With God’s help, you can accomplish GREAT things!
 Your resolution has the amazing power to change your life…what an adventure!

-On December 31, 2017, at 11:59pm, I hope you see and realize how all of your hardwork, effort, and sacrifices paid off brilliantly!
+One year from today, I hope you see and realize how all of your hardwork, effort, and sacrifices paid off.

 Happy New Year Resolutions making! 🙂